 An automatic sprinkler shall withstand for 30 min, without evidence of cracking, deformation, or separation of any part, a water flow at a pressure equal to the maximum rated pressure plus 1.5 bar.
 One sample of an automatic sprinkler shall be installed on an elbow in a pressurized system.
 The heat responsive element of the sprinkler shall be activated, and the sprinkler subjected to water flow at the above specified pressure for 30 min.

-6.22 Corrosion test
+6.22 Corrosion Test

-6.22.1 Salt Spray test (Optional Test)
+6.22.1 Salt Spray Test (Optional Test)

 Eight previously untested samples shall be hydrostatically tested to confirm that there are no weep or leak points at, or below 35 bar.

-Each sprinkler inlet shall be filled with deionized water and sealed with a non-reactive material (e.g., plastic cap) so as to prevent the introduction of salt fog into the waterway of the sprinkler.
+Each sprinkler inlet shall be filled with deionized water and sealed with a non-reactive material (for example, plastic cap) so as to prevent the introduction of salt fog into the waterway of the sprinkler.
 When feasible, each sprinkler shall be supported in its intended installation position.

 Cover plates, common to the design of concealed sprinklers, shall be tested separately and shall be oriented such that salt fog residue cannot pool on the plate.